DES300 Research Proposal

 Early research and reflection identified several themes that shaped the Tickers direction:

-The most important insight was that harmful systems often normalise through usefulness rather than coercion.
+The most important insight was that harmful systems often normalise through usefulness rather than coercion — a pattern that resonates with choice architecture in behavioural economics (Thaler & Sunstein, 2008) and with the quantified-worker logics described by Ajunwa (2023).
 This directly informed the design decision to make Tickers feel polished, useful, and believable rather than obviously dystopian.

 14.3 Three Concept Directions